Parents of shut-down daycare facilities share experiences

 The scene parents encountered, after officers called instructing them to come pick-up their children, was much different from what they saw on their initial tour, and even from what they saw every day during drop off.

-“It was sweet and charming,” said parent Sherry MacWilliam.
-But, she said, Faith showed her and her husband features they found impressive.
+“It was sweet and charming,” said parent Sherry MacWilliam, recalling her initial tour.
+And, she said, Faith showed her and her husband safety features they found impressive.

 “There’s a white, vinyl gate,” she said.
 “You can’t see through it or anything like that; I thought it was great for security.
 There [were] also cameras.
 I saw I think, two different cameras up there.
 You buzz in, and then they unlock the gate.”